DeZhaysun/DeZhaysun/README.md

 - 👋 Hi, I’m @DeZhaysun
-- 👀 I’m interested in software development, whether devops, fullstack,
+- 👀 I’m interested in software development, whether devops, fullstack, machine learning
 - 🌱 I’m currently learning Node, Express and Algorithms
-- 📫 How to reach me on LinkedIn https://www.linkedin.com/in/jasontang03/
+- 📫 Reach out to me on LinkedIn! https://www.linkedin.com/in/jasontang03/

 <!---
 DeZhaysun/DeZhaysun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.